ministryofjustice/moj-frontend/docs/components/alert.md

 - separating alerts that do not involve anything further for a user do – these can be easily dismissed
 - combining instances of the warning, error and information states to reduce the number of alerts
+- that the 'alert role' that's read out to screenreader users should only be applied to one of the alerts

 ### Where to add it